liupeirong/MLOpsManufacturing/samples/non-python-preprocess/README.md

 print(f"mount_point is: {mount_context.mount_point}")
 ```

 The mount point or folder is stored in this attribute `mount_context.mount_point` and can be used in the command line call.
-As well as the output folder path for this step which is stored in `step_output_path`.
+Similarly the output folder for this step is stored in `step_output_path`.

 ### Example: Setup image preprocessing with ImageMagick